ezhome/eslint-config-ezhome/README.md

 ### ezhome/alternate

-Alternate config which provides comma-dangling and uses 2 spaces for indent in JS and JSX files.
-Good config to new projects.
+Alternate config which provides comma-dangling and uses 2 spaces for indent in JS and JSX code.
+Good config for new projects.